Car Seat Grads: How Soon is Too Soon?

 Whoaaaaaaaaa, mama.
 Hold the brakes.

-Unless your child is physically, mentally and emotionally prepared for the next car seat stage, they are not ready for graduation.
+Unless your child is physically, mentally, and emotionally prepared for the next car seat stage, they are not ready for graduation.

 This is one of the biggest misuses I see in the world of car seat safety; moving our kids to the next stage too soon.
 From rear-facing to an adult seat belt, here’s the biggest rule to keep in mind pre-stage-graduation:

 Children are meant to stay in each car seat stage for as long as possible.
 It starts with rear-facing (have they outgrown the limits of their convertible seat?), but it doesn’t stop there.
 When your littles are in a forward-facing seat harnessed seat, they’re meant to stay in that for as long as possible, too.
-Think your harnessed kids are ready for a booster?
-Can you sit properly for 100% of the ride (‘cause I still struggle with this!)?
-Booster riders ready for an adult seat belt?
-Have they passed the five step test?
-Are you ready for the hard truth?
+Think your harnessed kids are ready for a booster seat?
+Can you sit properly for 100% of the ride with a shoulder belt (‘cause I still struggle with this!)?
+Are booster riders ready for an adult seat belt?
+Have they passed the five-step test?
+(Link to the YouTube video here.)
+Is your big kid asking to sit in the front seat (spoiler alert: it’s over 12 years of age!)?

 The higher the stage, the more dangerous.
 Let that sink in.